 Top 5 New Forest Picnic Spots

-Here are our 5 best picnic spots in the New Forest, just in time for National Picnic Week.
-Don't forget to bring your camera, these are all picture-worthy spots!
+July marks National Picnic Month, and to celebrate, we have shared our 5 best picnic spots in the New Forest.
+Don't forget to bring your camera; these are all picture-worthy spots!

-A beautifully picturesque spot to enjoy your picnic whilst looking over the calm reflection of the trees in the water.
+A beautifully picturesque spot located near Bratley View car park in Minstead, Lyndhurst.
+Enjoy your picnic whilst looking over the calm reflection of the trees in the water.
 You may even be joined by some ponies as they come to drink from the pond.
 This is an iconic photography spot for its year round beauty.

 Milford on Sea